Hilbert-Guided Sparse Local Attention: Experiment

 \subsection{Results and Analysis}

-\textbf{Window Attention Result.} Table~\ref{tab:windowattm} reports the efficiency of WSA, WSA (Flex), and HWA under different input feature-map sizes and window sizes.
+\textbf{Window Attention Result.} Table~\ref{tab:windowattm} reports the efficiency of WSA and HWA with different optimized kernels under different input feature-map sizes and window sizes.
 WSA uses a dense kernel as the baseline.
 WSA (Flex) calls the block-sparse kernel in FlexAttention, but because it contains many partial blocks that require element-wise masking, it runs slower than WSA in all settings.
-The sparsity metric denotes the ratio of empty blocks, and HWA shows higher sparsity than WSA (Flex) in every configuration.
-As a result, HWA is faster than WSA (Flex) for both inference and training, and achieves up to $4.0\times$ speedup over the dense WSA.
-Benefiting from FlexAttention's integration of FlashAttention, both WSA (Flex) and HWA use much less memory than WSA in forward and backward.
+The sparsity metric denotes the ratio of empty blocks, and HWA (Flex) shows higher sparsity than WSA (Flex) in every configuration.
+As a result, HWA (Flex) is faster than WSA (Flex) for both inference and training, and achieves up to $4.0\times$ speedup over the dense WSA.
+Benefiting from FlexAttention's integration of FlashAttentionv2, both WSA (Flex) and HWA (Flex) use much less memory than WSA in forward and backward.
 Memory consumption is dominated by the size of the QKV tensors and is only weakly affected by block size and window size.
-Thus, for the same input, WSA (Flex) and HWA have the same memory usage.
+Thus, for the same input, WSA (Flex) and HWA (Flex) have the same memory usage.
 For example, when the input size is I=96, their memory stays unchanged across different window sizes.
 In contrast, WSA's memory grows with input and window size because dense computation materializes intermediate attention results within each window, whereas FlexAttention stores only lightweight block mask metadata and does not keep the full attention matrix.
-Overall, WSA (Flex) and HWA reduce training and inference memory compared with WSA, and HWA further improves computation speed.
+Overall, WSA (Flex) and HWA (Flex) reduce training and inference memory compared with WSA, and HWA (Flex) further improves computation speed.
+Since FlashAttentionv2 does not support arbitrary masks, WSA and HWA cannot be directly accelerated by it without manually modifying the kernel.
+Although xFormers supports more attention patterns, its implementation of WSA still uses an element-wise sparse path that stores many individual non-zero elements, which leads to high memory usage and is usually slower.
+In contrast, HWA can use block-diagonal fused dense kernels, so HWA (xFormers) in Table~\ref{tab:windowattm} is significantly faster than WSA (xFormers).

 In Table~\ref{tab:windowattm}, when the block size is fixed to 128 and the input size is the same (I=96), different window sizes change the sparsity and thus the runtime.
 Table~\ref{tab:blocksize} also reports how sparsity and speedups vary when the block size changes while input and window sizes are fixed.
 Therefore, for a given input size, an appropriate block-window configuration helps block-sparse local attention achieve better speedups.
 Appendix~\ref{sec:The Influence of Other Parameters} includes additional evaluations on the number of heads, head dimension, and batch size.
 These settings may produce different speedups on different hardware, but they do not affect block sparsity.